Brooke Logan Ogrodnik, Ph.D."Do or Do Not, There is No Try" ~Yoda

-I am currently a fifth year PhD Candidate in the Mathematics Department here at Rutgers.
-I graduated from Rowan University in 2015 with a B.S. in Mathematics and a minor in Computer Science.
+I graduated from Rutgers in May 2021 with a PhD in Mathematics and before that was at Rowan University where in 2015 I received a B.S. in Mathematics and a minor in Computer Science.

 My Path to Erdős: Paul Erdős → David Jeffrey Vaaler → Michael J. Mossinghoff → Brooke Logan